algolia/instantsearch/docgen/src/guides/prepare-for-v3.md

 githubSource: docgen/src/guides/prepare-for-v3.md
 ---

-Starting with 2.8.0, we are introducing changes and deprecations to prepare for the upcoming InstantSearch.js 3.
+Starting with 2.8.0, we are introducing changes and deprecations to prepare for the upcoming release of InstantSearch.js 3.

+## Initializing InstantSearch

 InstantSearch has always worked with the [Algolia search client](https://github.com/algolia/algoliasearch-client-javascript) behind the scenes.
 This will no longer be the default for InstantSearch.js 3.
-To ease that migration, we recommend applying the changes from this guide now.
+To prepare this future migration, you can start using the new options now.

-## Initializing InstantSearch

 ### Current usage